anav5704/ecommerce-store/README.md

 - Zustand

 ##  Getting Started
 First fork and clone the repo.
-First run ```npm install``` to download all the dependencies.
+Then, run ```npm install``` to download all the dependencies.
 Now, set up your environmental variables.
 Make a ```.env``` file in the root of your project with the following variable(You will have to get this from the settings page in your respective store on the admin website):
 ```
 NEXT_PUBLIC_API_URL
 ```